codedbyashish/white-board-/README.md

 Rounded buttons, pill-shaped controls, and subtle shadows for a modern look.

 Responsive spacing so the toolbar stays usable on wide screens.

+JavaScript

+Setup canvas with canvas.width/canvas.height sized to the viewport or container and handle window resize.

+Mouse events: mousedown, mousemove, mouseup, mouseout to draw strokes.

+Touch events: touchstart, touchmove, touchend with e.preventDefault() for smooth drawing on touch devices.

+Stroke drawing uses ctx.beginPath(), ctx.moveTo(), ctx.lineTo() and ctx.strokeStyle / ctx.lineWidth.

+Undo/Redo implemented by saving canvas snapshots (toDataURL() or getImageData) into stacks.

+Color picker uses native <input type="color"> or a custom color palette popup.

+Text insertion: draw text on canvas using ctx.fillText() at click coordinates; optionally support an overlay input for editable text.